kaidadnd/Edgenuity-Hack/README.md

 # 🚀 1# Edgenuity Hack

 **Revolt is #1 script for Edgenuity.
-Edgenuity is Edgenuity is a common site used for middle school, high school and college classes.**
+Also known as Edgenuity bot, Edgenuity is a common site used for middle school, high school and college classes.**

 [Join the Revolt Discord server!](https://discord.gg/JqVMfUHzEF)